Battlestar (character): Fictional character biography

 Lemar Hoskins was born in Chicago, Illinois.
-Along with his Army buddies John Walker, Hector Lennox, and Jerome Johnson, he is given superhuman attributes by Dr. Karl Malus on behalf of the Power Broker, and they become wrestlers.
+Along with his Army friends John Walker, Hector Lennox, and Jerome Johnson, he is given superhuman attributes by Dr. Karl Malus on behalf of the Power Broker, and they become wrestlers.
 The four later form the Bold Urban Commandos (also known as the "BUCkies"), and are employed by John Walker, known as the Super-Patriot.
 The Buckies stage a fake attack on the Super-Patriot for publicity.
 As a BUCky, Hoskins also attacks a group of foreign students.

 When the Federal Commission on Superhuman Activities selects Walker to replace Steve Rogers as Captain America, Hoskins is the only one in his group allowed to accompany the new Captain America.
-He takes the identity of Bucky (after Rogers' original partner Bucky) and undergoes a rigorous training under the supervision of the Commission.
+He takes the identity of Bucky (after Rogers' original partner Bucky Barnes) and undergoes a rigorous training under the supervision of the Commission.
 Walker and Hoskins go undercover on a mission to stop the Watchdogs.

 Hoskins, who is African American, is persuaded by another black man that "Bucky" is a demeaning title, since American slaveholders often referred to male slaves as "bucks."
 Consequently, Hoskins takes on the identity of Battlestar, wearing a new costume and wielding a shield patterned after the one Steve Rogers originally carried.
 Captain America and Battlestar capture Quill but are defeated in combat by Quill's team, the Resistants.
 The duo fight and defeat Demolition Man.
 Battlestar witnesses the Flag-Smasher's capture of Captain America.
 Battlestar persuades Steve Rogers, the original Captain America, to help him rescue Walker from the Flag-Smasher, and they battle ULTIMATUM.
 Battlestar witnesses the faked assassination of Walker and leaves the Commission's employ.
 He confronts Dr. Valerie Cooper and learns that Walker is still alive.

 Battlestar meets the Falcon and aids him in battling Coachwhip, Puff Adder, and Rock Python of the Serpent Society.

 Battlestar confronts and fights the U.S. Agent.
 Battlestar is captured by the Power Tools.
-Dr. Karl Malus employs the Power Tools to collect previous clients of Power Broker Inc., so that Malus can perform tests upon them.
+Karl Malus employs the Power Tools to collect previous clients of Power Broker Inc., so that Malus can perform tests upon them.
 Malus subjects Battlestar to the de-augmentation process.
 Subsequently, Hoskins fights the Power Broker and his superhuman strength is restored by Malus.
 Hoskins then reconciles with U.S. Agent.